Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </div>

-<p>When using a mesh pyramid based LOD approach each interior node in the I3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
-The correspondence between a reduced LOD feature in an interior node and the same feature in descendant (children) nodes is based purely on the ID of the feature.
-With mesh pyramids there is no concept of an LOD tree for an individual feature but rather for the entire content of the node (all features contained by that node).
-Applications accessing the I3S tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>
+<p>When using a mesh pyramids each interior node in the I3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
+The correspondence between a reduced LOD feature in an interior node and the same feature in descendant (children) nodes is based on and established by feature IDs which are a key part of the storage model.  .
+Applications accessing the I3S tree can display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>

-<p>The main advantage of this mechanism is that clients require less information for performing
-the switch. <code> node-switching </code> is the default Lod Switching model for layer types that implement <code>meshpyramids</code> profile.</p>
+<p>The main advantage of this mechanism is that clients can focus on the display criterion associated with nodes as a whole in making the decision to switch representations. <code> node-switching </code> is the default Lod Switching model for layer types that implement <code>meshpyramids</code> profile.</p>

-<h3><a name="_5_2">LoD Generation Types</a></h3>
+<h3><a name="_5_2">LoD Generation </a></h3>

 <p>If the input data doesn't come with authored Levels of Detail, different LoD
-Generation Types can be employed.
-For example, a layer based on <code>mesh-pyramids</code> profile type creates a full representation LoD pyramid for all features and is built by aggregating, fusing and reducing an individual features' mesh.
-An example of a layer type that participates in such LoD generation is <em> 3d Object</em>.
-A 3D Object layer employs automatic level of detail generation technique for the collection of 3D GIS features that are typically used as an input data with some chosen resolution.</p>
+Generation models can be employed.
+For example, layers  based on the <code>mesh-pyramids</code> profile type create a full representation LoD pyramid for all features based on generalizing, reducing and fusing the geometries (meshes) for individual features within a node while optionally preserving feature identity.
+An example of a layer type that participates in such LoD generation is the <em> 3D Objects</em> layer representing real world objects such as buildings.
+A 3D Object layer, by default leverages the automatic level of detail generation  for the collection of 3D GIS features that are typically used as an input data with some chosen resolution.</p>

 <p>
 The first step in the automatic LoD generation process is to build the I3S bounding volume tree based on the spatial distribution of the 3D GIS features.
 Once this has been completed generation of the lod content of interior nodes can proceed.</p>
 <p>
-As shown in Table 2 below, different types of LoD generation techniques are applicable to different 3D layers.
+As shown in Table 2 below, different models of LoD generation  are applicable to different 3D layers.
 </p>

 <table>